apalache-mc/apalache/docs/README.md

 ## Notes on writing the documentation

 The [./src/SUMMARY.md](./src/SUMMARY.md) specifies the table of contents shown in the sidebar of the documentation.
-Any top-level chaptes must be linked from there.
+Any top-level chapters must be linked from there.

+Each chapter must link a file: internal links to anchors within files do not work.

 ## Internal documentation